top of page

 PHD STUDENTS

-The Peyton lab moved to Tufts University in July of 2024!
 See the Tufts BME graduate student page to learn more about applying to Tufts and to become part of the team.

 POSTDOCTORAL FELLOWS